EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 Using our dump file, we attempted a fresh load into the new PostgreSQL database.
 This failed initially due to multiple issues, including ones of invalid character encoding and stricter datatype interpretations in PostgreSQL.

-What we ended up doing was to create a filter script to handle all of the "fixup" issues needed here.
+What we ended up doing was to create a filter script to handle all of the “fixup” issues needed here.
 This involved decoding the data and reencoding to ensure we were using proper UTF8, performing some context-sensitive datatype conversions, etc.

 ## Additional schema modifications

 As we were already using a filter script to process the data dump, we decided to take the opportunity to fixup some warts in the current table definitions.
-This included some fields which were varchar, but should have actually been numeric or integer; as this was a non-trivial schema (100 tables) we were able to use PostgreSQL's system views to identify a list of columns which should should be numeric and were currently not.
+This included some fields which were varchar, but should have actually been numeric or integer; as this was a non-trivial schema (100 tables) we were able to use PostgreSQL’s system views to identify a list of columns which should should be numeric and were currently not.

 Since this was an ecommerce application, we identified columns that were likely candidates for data type reassignment based on field names *count, *qty, *price, *num.